vendia/blog/posts/2022-08-26-crud-new-rules-for-apis.md

 authors:
   - Tim Wagner
 ---

 Businesses process a wide variety of real-time information to support their mission-critical processes.
-But while their [real-world activities](https://www.vendia.net/blog/supply-chain-is-broken-can-blockchain-fix-it) can differ greatly, the data and applications that model those activities tend to fall into a small number of categories:
+But while their [real-world activities](https://www.vendia.net/blog/supply-chain-is-broken-can-blockchain-fix-it) can differ greatly, the data and applications that model those activities tend to fall into a small number of categories.

 * Customer profiles and other marketing data